arussellk/arussellk.github.io/_posts/2022-08-28-timezones.md

 `.slice` works (i.e., after 1am local time while GB is using British Summer Time).
-On the other side of things, as long as a transaction occurs _early_ enough in the day in the US such that represending it in UTC still appears in the same date, the simple `.slice` works (i.e., before 8pm or so local time on the East Coast).
+On the other side of things, as long as a transaction occurs _early_ enough in the day in the US such that representing it in UTC still appears in the same date, the simple `.slice` works (i.e., before 8pm or so local time on the East Coast).
 When a person sees a list of transactions and corresponding dates, they expect